Egypt–Iran relations: Post–1979 and the Iran-Iraq War

+In May 1994, Ali Akbar Velayati visited Egypt, the first meeting by an Iranian foreign minister since 1978.
+After some meetings, they reached an agreement over a debt of $149 million Egypt owed to Iran from the pre-1979 era.
+Egypt agreed to send equipment and technical support to Iran worth that amount to support the sugar industry in Khuzistan.
+The Misr-Iran bank resumed operations.
+At the 1997 OIC meeting in Tehran, the first ever to be held in the Iranian capital, Egyptian foreign minister Amr Moussa met Iranian president Khatami.
+However, president Hosni Mubarak was still not in favor of complete normalization of relations due to Iranian support for extremist groups.
+In June 1998 Egypt and Iran signed an economic cooperation protocol, and Egyptian appointed a new ambassador, Refaa al Tahtawi.
+The first direct contact between the two countries leaders occurred when Mubarak called Khatami in June 2000, congratulating him on Iranian membership to the G-15.
+The two men met in person in 2003.

 In 2007, relations between the two countries thawed in the fields of diplomacy and economic trade, only to retreat during the 2008–2009 Israel–Gaza conflict when Iranian and Egyptian politicians exchanged blames over inaction towards the escalation of the conflict.
 It was not until the official resignation of President Hosni Mubarak in February 2011 that relations started to improve significantly.
 In April 2012, Iran appointed an ambassador to Egypt.
 Soon after Mohamed Morsi visited Iran in August 2012, it was decided to reestablish bilateral diplomatic relations, with rededication of embassy locations.
 A first ambassador was nominated to represent Egypt in Iran.
 While overall relations have been steadily improving, continued tensions between Iran, Saudi Arabia and allied Western nations have put this development into question.
 In March 2013, direct flights between two countries were reinstated.
 In July 2013, after the uprising and subsequent overthrow that removed Mohamed Morsi and his Muslim Brotherhood-dominated government, the interim Minister of Foreign Affairs, Nabil Fahmy announced that Egypt seeks stable and positive ties with the Islamic Republic of Iran.
 In 2015, Egyptian President Abdel Fattah El-Sisi stated that Egypt has no relations with Iran on the Egyptian Extra News channel.